I love my meeting design clients, but there is one mistake I see them making over and over again.

 Why don’t clients design the meeting first?

-Meeting planners and venue staff are generally comfortable determining space needs for traditional events once the type of event, number of attendees, and the length of the meeting are known.
+Meeting planners and venue staff are generally comfortable determining space needs for traditional events once they know the type of event, number of attendees, and the meeting duration.
 In my experience, however, they have little idea of the space and room set requirements for participant-driven and participation-rich meetings, which typically require:

 - larger general session rooms, because participants are moving about and/or set so they are facing one another rather than sitting in fixed dense sets of tables and chairs; and